JohannesNakayama/JohannesNakayama.github.io/content/curriculum-vitae.md

 In my work as a student assistant researcher, I worked with the junior research group "Digitale Mündigkeit" (loosely translates to "digital citizenship").
 My work there consisted of building agent-based models, creating publication-ready and interactive data visualizations and statistical analyses, and building scientific software.

-As part of my work, I participated in the EuroCSS dataset challenge in 2018 where the task was to determine the level of personalization in a dataset of donated Google search result lists of thousands of participants.
-For this purpose, we developed a novel clustering algorithm, a variation of the K-means algorithm with the rank-biased overlap as metric.

-I also co-wrote a graph plotting library for the [seminr](https://github.com/sem-in-r/seminr) library which provides functionality to build structural equation models (SEMs) in R.

 ## Education